mtalent/SweetP/README.md

-# Example of MVVM with Repository Pattern Using Compose for UI and Navigation (work in progress)
+# Example of MVVM with Repository Pattern Using Compose for UI and Navigation using multiple API's

-I have used a free API to show the capabilities of MVVM using Compose Navigation.
+I have used two seperate free API's to show the capabilities of MVVM using Compose Navigation.

 Package MyApp contains Compose Navigation Functions